minesh-s-patel/OPO5/README.md

 I could not find the final code or write-up so this is one of the final drafts.

-Please don't judge mu UX skills on this :)
+Please don't judge my UX skills on this :)

 <img width="716" alt="image" src="https://github.com/user-attachments/assets/6a3b5a07-cd37-4336-88c8-c81b94e37c6a">